n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Mattermost/README.md

 ### 1. How do I resolve the error for the ***Channel ID*** field?

 If you're not the System Administrator, you might get an error `there was a problem loading the parameter options from server: "Mattermost error response: You do not have the appropriate permissions."` next to the ***Channel ID*** field.

 If the system administrator has granted you the `post:channel` permissions, you will be able to execute the node successfully even with the error.

-### 2. How do I find a channel ID?
+### 2. How do I find the Channel ID?

-To find a channel ID in Mattermost, follow the steps mentioned below.
+To find the Channel ID in Mattermost, follow the steps mentioned below.

 1. Select the channel from the left sidebar.
 2. Click on the channel name on the top and select 'View Info' from the dropdown list.